 Where are you right now, and what can you see around you?
 Perhaps you can see a lamp, table and chairs – or maybe you can spot jewellery, tools or catering equipment?
 Wherever you are, whatever you’re doing, it’s likely that you’re around a product that has used laser cutting during development.

-Laser cutting is an increasingly popular process which is used to create a wealth of products from various industries that keep our day-to-day ticking over.
-From interior design and jewellery, to medical supplies and aerospace equipment, we’ve got laser cutting to thank.
+Laser cutting is an increasingly popular process which is used to create a range of products from many industries that keep our day-to-day ticking over.
+From interior design and jewellery to medical supplies and aerospace equipment, we’ve got laser cutting to thank.

-But did you know that, despite providing society with an infinite number of objects and products we know and love, the process of laser cutting itself – if not conducted correctly – can have detrimental effects?
-That’s where the importance of fume extraction systems come into play.
+But, did you know, that despite providing society with an infinite number of objects and products we know and love, the process of laser cutting itself – if not conducted correctly – can have detrimental effects?
+That’s where the importance of fume extraction systems come in.

 What is laser cutting?

-Firstly, to provide context into what laser cutting involves, the definition of laser cutting is that it’s a type of technology which requires a laser to vaporise materials – which results in a cut edge.
+The definition of laser cutting is that it’s a type of technology which requires a laser to vaporise materials which results in a cut edge.
 Generally, this type of technology is used for industrial manufacturing applications, but with the demand for 3D printing ever-increasing in today’s society, the requirement for laser cutting also extends to other industries, such as schools, small businesses, hobbyists and more.

-However, through this process, harmful fumes and gases are released into the atmosphere and, without effective fume extraction, these can cause damage to products; equipment; the environment; and employee health.
 This therefore results in a high demand for fume extraction systems to keep the priorities of both employee health and equipment/product efficiency at the forefront.
+Without fume extractors, laser cutting can be seen as not sustainable, and a detrimental process for the environment.

 What is a laser cutting fume extractor?